elgeorsk/fe-evaluateNewsNlp/README.md

 ## After the Aylien API

 Once you are hooked up to the Aylien API, you are most of the way there!
-Along with making sure you are following all the requirements in the project rubric in the classroom, here are a few other steps to make sure you take.

 - Parse the response body to dynamically fill content on the page.
 - Test that the server and form submission work, making sure to also handle error responses if the user input does not match API requirements.
 - Go back to the web pack config and add the setup for service workers.
-- Test that the site is now available even when you stop your local server
+- Test that the site is now available even when you stop your local server.

 ## Deploying

 A great step to take with your finished project would be to deploy it!

-Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.
+Checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.